arapat/bathymetry/README.md

 JAMSTEC-part202.tsv
 ...
 ```
-Then provide these three files to the training program in `config.json`.
+Then specify these three files to the training program in `config.json`.

 2. Run training with bootstrap